aatapa/RLScore/docs/tutorial_kernels.rst

 Reduced set approximation
 -------------------------

-Precomputed kernel can also be combined with subset of regressors approximation.
+Precomputed kernel can also be combined with reduced set approximation.
 In this case, use "PrecomputedKernel"-option.
 For training supply the n_samples x n_bvectors -slice of full kernel matrix instead of data matrix, and n_bvectors x n_bvectors -slice of kernel matrix instead of basis vectors.
-In testing, supply n_test_samples x n_samples -sized matrix containing kernel evaluations between test examples and basis vectors.
+In testing, supply n_test_samples x n_bvectors -sized matrix containing kernel evaluations between test examples and basis vectors.

 .. literalinclude:: src/kernel7.py

 .. literalinclude:: src/kernel7.out

-The results are exactly the same, as with previous subset of regressors example.
+The results are exactly the same, as with previous reduced set example.

 Tutorial 3 Kronecker learners
 *****************************